oldham123/cfa_level_iii/_readings/Reading 31 Risk Management.md

   - VaR for a portfolio cannot be calculated without considerng asset correlations
   - Methods for calculating it include:
     - Use of historical data
+      - When calculating at a given significance percentage, take that percentage of the lowest returns, and then select the highest return of that subset
+      - Multiply by portfolio value to get historical VaR
     - Use of Monte Carlo simulation
     - Use of the **analytical method**
       - For a portfolio with an expected daily return of $\hat{\text{R}}_p$, a daily standard deviation of $\sigma$, a value of $\text{V}_p$, and a critical value given by the chosen significance level of $\text{z}$, VaR is given by: